Samar Mubarakmand: Pakistan’s missile program

 In the 1990s, Mubarakmand worked to advance the space program and led a team of engineers that developed the Shaheen-I missile.
-He was the founding director of the National Defence Complex (NDC), which initiated work on Shaheen‑I and garnered support for the program.
+He was the founding director of the National Defence Complex (NDC), which initiated work on the Shaheen‑I and garnered support for the program.
 Funding for the program was secured by the military, and Mubarakmand oversaw the development of the solid-fuel rocket booster.

 Initiated in 1987 by the Pakistan Ministry of Defence in response to India's Integrated Guided Missile Development Programme, Pakistan’s spin‑off missile program was further pursued in 1993 under Prime Minister Benazir Bhutto.
 The Shaheen‑I missile was test‑fired in 1999 by a team of engineers led by Mubarakmand.
 Subsequently, Shaheen-II and Shaheen-III were test‑fired, with ranges of 2,000 km and 2,750 km, respectively.

 Other strategic systems, including Babur and Ghaznavi, were also developed by teams he led.
-Development of the Babur cruise missile (range ~700 km) proceeded in the same period; multiple boost‑phase and flight‑phase tests evaluated performance and potential roles in national defense strategy.
+Development of the Babur cruise missile (range ~700 km) proceeded in the same period; multiple boost‑phase and flight‑phase tests evaluated performance and potential roles in national defence strategy.
 Mubarakmand retired from the NESCOM in November 2007.

 In 2008, he joined the Planning Commission of Pakistan, where he advocated for peaceful uses of the space program.
 In 2009, he announced work on Paksat-1R, the country's first geostationary satellite, which was launched in 2011.
 The satellite was described as supporting monitoring of agriculture, mineral resources, and weather conditions; he also stated that there were sufficient funds for defence, nuclear, and space programs.
 It was launched in 2011 from the Xichang Satellite Launch Centre in China.
 His relations with Dr Abdul Qadeer Khan were often tense over scientific issues.